telerik/xaml-docs/controls/radgridview/columns/how-to/scroll-item.md

 #### __[C#] Example 2: Scroll into the last row and last column of RadGridView__

 {{region cs-gridview-scroll-item_2}}

-	this.gridView.ScrollIndexIntoViewAsync(this.gridView.Items.Count - 1, //the row
+	this.radgridView.ScrollIndexIntoViewAsync(this.radgridView.Items.Count - 1, //the row
-	                                  this.gridView.Columns[this.gridView.Columns.Count - 1], //the column
+	                                  this.radgridView.Columns[this.radgridView.Columns.Count - 1], //the column
 	                                  new Action<FrameworkElement>((f) =>
 	                                  {
 	                                      (f as GridViewRow).IsSelected = true; // the callback method; if it is not necessary, you may set that parameter to null;
 	                                  }), null);
 {{endregion}}